Eyes on You (Chase Rice song)

 "Eyes on You" is a song co-written and recorded by American country music artist Chase Rice.
-It was released to radio on August 13, 2018 as the second single from his second studio album Lambs & Lions.
+It was released to radio on August 13, 2018, as the second and final single from his second studio album Lambs & Lions (2017).
 The song was written by Rice, Chris DeStefano and Ashley Gorley.
+"Eyes on You" gave Rice his first number-one hit on the Billboard Country Airplay chart.
+It also reached numbers three and 38 on both the Hot Country Songs and Hot 100 charts respectively.
+It was certified 3× Platinum by the Recording Industry Association of America (RIAA), and has sold 77,000 copies in the United States as of April 2019.
+The song also charted in Canada, reaching number six on the Canada Country chart and number 73 on the Canadian Hot 100 chart.
+It received a Gold certification from Music Canada, denoting sales of 40,000 units in that country.
+An accompanying music video for the song, directed by Brian Lazarro, featured Rice's former girlfriend.

 Content

 The song is about an actual experience that Rice had with a female friend in Hawaii.
 The song expresses nostalgia about experiencing a special night with a lover.
 It is accompanied mainly by keyboard and guitar.
 Rice said of the song, "It's got an unbelievable melody to it, and then the storyline -- everyday wants that.
 Every guy wants to look at a girl like that.
 Every girl wants her guy looking at her like that.
 So I think it just connects to people in terms of what they want in life.
 It's probably my biggest song as an artist to date."